Miss MacDonell and Mrs Shepherd would like to welcome you to Sycamore Class!

-In Maths we follow the White Rose curriculum, which involves using concrete and pictorial methods to solve fluency calculations, problem solving and reasoning.
+In Maths, we follow the White Rose curriculum, which involves using concrete and pictorial methods to solve fluency calculations, problem solving and reasoning.

-In English, we are following the Pathways to Write Programme and linking other select texts to our Connected Learning topics with fun and interesting fiction picture books, covering units which include, diary writing, recounts, letters and instructions.
-There is a key focus on grammar, spelling and punctuation, we look at specific rules and patterns each week and complete regular spelling tests.
-In addition, it would benefit the children to be able to spell all of the common exception words for Year 1(the link is below).
+In English, we are following the Pathways to Write Programme and linking other selected texts to our Connected Learning topics with fun and interesting fiction picture books.
+We will be covering units which include: diary writing, recounts, letters and instructions.
+There is a key focus on grammar, spelling and punctuation, and we will be starting a new spelling scheme of learning in the Spring.
+In addition, it would benefit the children to be able to spell all of the common exception words for Year 1 (the link is below).

 In reading, the children will be leading into ‘Accelerated Reader’, which provides them with a ZPD range to choose appropriate ability books to build on their decoding and comprehension skills.